-The world of accident claims is extensive and there are multiple areas of day-to-day life which, if affected by negligence, could provide grounds for a personal injury claim.
+By Brett Williams.
+Last updated 4th August 2021.
+The world of accident claims is extensive and there are multiple areas of day-to-day life that, if affected by negligence, could provide grounds for a personal injury claim.

 As such, some people may not be aware that they could receive compensation for hair loss in the event their hairdresser acted negligently.